Brunei dollar

-The Brunei dollar (sign: B$, ringgit, will be renamed to dolar Brunei starting from the 2026 series; currency code: BND), has been the currency of the Sultanate of Brunei since 1967.
+The Brunei dollar (Dolar Brunei, (Note: As per the 2024 series banknotes entered circulation since 9 March 2026.) formerly Ringgit Brunei; sign: B$; currency code: BND), is the currency of Brunei Darussalam since 1967.
 It is normally abbreviated with the dollar sign $, or alternatively B$ to distinguish it from other dollar-denominated currencies.
 The currency is divided into 100 cents (sen) and is issued by the Brunei Darussalam Central Bank.

-Under a Currency Interchangeability Agreement in 1967, the Brunei dollar is interchangeable with the Singapore dollar at par.
+Under the Currency Interchangeability Agreement in 1967, the Brunei dollar is interchangeable with the Singapore dollar at par.
 As such, the Brunei dollar is accepted in Singapore as "customary tender"; likewise, the Singapore dollar is accepted in Brunei.

 History

 Early currency in Brunei included cowrie shells.
 Brunei is also famous for its bronze teapots, which were used as currency in barter trade along the coast of northern Borneo.
 The Spanish-American silver dollar brought over by the Manila galleons was in wide use for Brunei's international trade from the 16th to 19th centuries; the 19th century Straits dollar was itself derived from the same coin.

 Brunei issued tin coins denominated in pitis in AH1285 (AD1868).
 These were followed by a one cent coin in AH1304 (AD1888).
 This cent was one hundredth of a Straits dollar.

 As a protectorate of Britain in the early 20th century, Brunei used the Straits dollar from 1906, the Malayan dollar from 1939 and the Malaya and British Borneo dollar from 1953 until 1967, when it began issuing its own currency.

 The Brunei dollar replaced the Malaya and British Borneo dollar in 1967 after the formation of Malaysia and the independence of Singapore.
 Until 23 June 1973, the Malaysian ringgit was exchangeable at par with the Singapore dollar and Brunei dollar.
 The Monetary Authority of Singapore and the Brunei Currency and Monetary Board (now the Authoriti Monetari Brunei Darussalam (Monetary Authority of Brunei Darussalam)) still maintain the exchangeability of their two currencies.
 The dollar is accepted as "customary tender" in Singapore according to the Currency Interchangeability Agreement, although it is not legal tender there.